mike-ward/Markdown-Edit/features.md

     > [John Gruber - Creator of
     > Markdown](https://daringfireball.net/projects/markdown/)

--   A real editor, not a watered down textarea or rich text control (Thank you [Avalon Edit](http://avalonedit.net/))
+-   A real editor, not a watered down text-area or rich-text control (Thank you [Avalon Edit](http://avalonedit.net/))

--   Loads fast - My goal was to make it open as fast as Windows built-in Notepad program.
-While that's next to impossible given the technologies and features in MDE, I didn't miss by much.
+-   Loads fast

 -   Accurate syntax highlighting.
 MDE uses an Abstract Syntax Tree (AST) to decide how to color highlight a document.
 Other editors use